standardhealth/cimpl-doc/docs/cimplInstall.md

 sudo -E gem install bundler jekyll
 ```

-That's it!
+_**That's it!**_

 To test whether your CIMPL environment has been properly set up, try the [Hello World](cimpl6Tutorial_helloWorld.md) example.
 For detailed information on using SHR-CLI and the IG Publisher, see the [CIMPL Tooling Reference](cimpl6ToolingReference.md).

 ## Appendix: Installing Git for Team Projects

 Git is a free and open source distributed version control system that allows developers working simultaneously on a single project to manage various updates to their code.
-If you're new to Git, github has a great introduction where you can learn by reading or playing with some helpful visualizations: http://try.github.io/
+If you're new to Git, github has a [great introduction](http://try.github.io/) where you can learn by reading or playing with some helpful visualizations.

 Git is not a strict dependency (i.e., you can run the SHR-CLI tool without git), but for team projects, it is recommended for CIMPL model developers to use git, along with a hosted git solution like [GitHub](https://github.com/) or [GitLab](https://gitlab.com/explore).

 [Github Desktop](https://desktop.github.com/) is a client interface that simplifies working with Github.
 It is available for both Windows and macOS.

 ### Install Git for Windows

 Download the [installation package for Git for Windows](https://git-scm.com/download/win) and run it, using the default options in the installer file (i.e., just keep clicking 'Next' until the installation is complete).

-This will install a few applications, but the most useful for CIMPL development will be the 'Git Bash' application.
+This will install a few applications, but the most useful (if you do not opt for [Github Desktop](https://desktop.github.com/)) will be the 'Git Bash' application.
 This opens a command-line prompt which emulates the use of git on a Unix-based system (e.g., Linux or macOS).
 Most CIMPL developers use Unix-based systems, so you may want to use 'Git Bash' for working with CIMPL instead of the standard Windows command line.
 There are many tutorials online about the use of git.
 Users that are new to Unix or bash may find this [video introduction to Git Bash](https://www.youtube.com/watch?v=oQc-2gsjgDg) helpful.

 You should also set up git so that any changes you make to the codebase are properly identified (replacing the name and email placeholders with your name and email):
 ```